Follow Us!

 Historic DES Breast Cancer Court Cases at Boston Federal Courthouse (07 - 23 September 2011)

 Diethylstilbestrol, primarily promoted by Eli Lilly and Company and E.R.
-Squibb & Sons (the predecessor to Bristol-Myers Squibb) was given to two to five million pregnant women in the 1950′s and 1960′s and was banned in 1971 when it was discovered to cause cancer and malformations of the reproductive tract.
+Squibb & Sons (the predecessor to Bristol-Myers Squibb) was given to millions of pregnant women in the 1950’s and 1960’s and was contraindicated for use in pregnancy in 1971 when it was discovered to cause cancer and malformations of the reproductive tract.
 Massachusetts Governor Deval Patrick recently declared “DES Awareness Week” in July 2011 commemorating the experience of DES daughters and warning of breast cancer risks.

 The trial taking place in federal court opened on September, 07th 2011 and continues until September, 23rd 2011 as the 53 DES daughters involved put on further biology, toxicology, oncology, and obstetrics and gynaecology experts to support Dr. Adami’s opinion of this substantial DES breast cancer risk in the daughters.